Artificial reefs

 Fish aggregating devices (FADs) are buoys or floats that are moored to the ocean floor using an anchor system.
 They are designed to attract baitfish which use the FAD as a shelter.
 Baitfish entice pelagic fish such as mahi-mahi, tuna, wahoo and marlin to gather around the FAD and can be caught by recreational fishers.

-As part of the West Coast demersal scalefish recovery package, the state government has invested an additional $10 million to fund key initiatives, including an expanded fish aggregation device (FAD) program and expanded pink snapper stocking program.
+Learn moreAs part of the 2023 west coast demersal scalefish recovery package, the state government has invested an additional $10 million to fund key initiatives, including an expanded fish aggregation device (FAD) program and expanded snapper stocking program.

 Recreational fishing guides